Major seventh: Examples

-Mussorgsky 'The Hut on Fowl's Legs', piano version.
+Mussorgsky's "The Hut on Fowl's Legs", piano version.

 Another is the closing duet from Verdi's Aida, "O terra addio".
 During the early 20th century, the major seventh was used increasingly both as a melodic and a harmonic interval, particularly by composers of the Second Viennese School.
 Anton Webern's Variations for Piano, Op.
-27, opens with a major seventh and the interval recurs frequently throughout the piece.
+27 opens with a major seventh and the interval recurs frequently throughout the piece.